Jayfeather233/bot_cqhttp/README.md

 ### How to run the bot

 1. Configure and start go-cqhttp.
 Do open the "反向HTTP POST地址", and set your own reception port.
-2. Go to Release Page, download and run the bot_cqhttp.jar.
+2. Go to Release Page, download and run the bot_cqhttp.jar (not up to date).
 It will require send_port and receive_port at the first time to connect to go-cqhttp
 3. After this it is expected to run.